kubevault/website/content/articles/manage-redis-credentials-using-kubevault-operator/index.md

 - `spec.allowedSecretEngines` defines the Secret Engine informations which to be granted in this Vault Server.
 - `spec.backend` is a required field that contains the Vault backend storage configuration.
 - `spec.unsealer` specifies Unsealer configuration.
 Unsealer handles automatic initializing and unsealing of Vault.
 - `spec.terminationPolicy` field is Wipeout means that vault will be deleted without restrictions.
 It can also be “Halt”, “Delete” and “DoNotTerminate”.
-Learn More about these [Follow this guide to learn more about KubeVault's termination policy](https://kubevault.com/docs/v2025.2.10/concepts/vault-server-crds/vaultserver/#specterminationpolicy).
+[Follow this guide to learn more about KubeVault's termination policy](https://kubevault.com/docs/v2025.2.10/concepts/vault-server-crds/vaultserver/#specterminationpolicy).

 We will save this yaml configuration to `vault.yaml`.
 Then create the above HashiCorp Vault Server object.